I wanted to make you aware of what has happened in the last month.

-Thanks so much for the privilege of serving in the House.
-Please let me know if I can be of assistance.
+It’s great to be able to serve the district in the House of Representatives.
+Please let me know if I can be of any assistance.

 Rep. Lee Hewitt